GalaxyAllie/GalaxyAllie.github.io/index.md

 ## Who am I?

-Mostly a nerd 👩🏼‍💻 I'm currently working at, and loving, GitHub.
+Mostly a nerd 👩🏼‍💻 I'm currently working at GitHub helping people to make the most of GitHub.
 Prior to GitHub I've been in a lot of different jobs - everything from working AV 🎤 and concerts 🎶 to face painting 👩🏼‍🎨.
-Most recently, I was at UCL as a service manager.
+Most recently prior to GitHub, I was at UCL as an IT and AV service manager.

 I love cats 😻, glittery things 💖, and more.
 My favourite colour is pink and I really appreciate kawaii fashion.
-Hugs are good, and the world needs more love for one another!
+Hugs are good, and the world needs more love for one another 🫶!
 Be kind ❤️🧡💛💚💙💜

 ## Hobby Projects

-While I have a lot of things I tinker with, I currently have two reasonably complete, ready-to-build projects on GitHub.
-Both fit nicely in kawaii-themed things and are fun projects for all ages:
+I regularly work on hobby projects, and I'm always looking for new things to learn and try.
+I have an interest in tech, especially cute technology!
+Hardware and networking are my current interests, and I also have an interest in information security.
+Some projects of interest include:

+### Allienet (AS205789)

+Allienet is a small home network that I run for fun.
+I'm currently announcing `2a05:dfc3:cafe::/48` from my home, where it's being used by me, friends, family, visitors, and for general learning.
+I'm looking to expand Allienet in the future as I learn more about how the Internet works and develop my skills.
+For network operations issues, please contact me at allie@galaxyallie.space

 ### Candy the Catacorn

 [Candy the Catacorn](https://galaxyallie.space/Candy-the-Catacorn/) 🐱🦄 is a catacorn-themed mini badge.
 It has capacitive touch ears and lots of LEDs, and is a lot of fun to build and a great beginner project that kids and grown-ups alike can build and have fun with.

 This board was prototyped with the [Adafruit Trinket M0](https://www.adafruit.com/product/3500) so if you don't like my adaptations or just want to learn things yourself, that's probably a good place to start.
 Same for Meow Meow Ears below, but less so (e.g. they have no DotStar-compatible LED for status).

-### Meow Meow Ears

-[Meow Meow Ears](https://github.com/GalaxyAllie/MeowMeowEars) are a pair of RGB cat ears on a headband.
-The boards are designed to fit into most typical cat ear headbands and the sample code is designed for [PlatformIO](https://platformio.org/).